Chevrolet Equinox: EPA fuel economy ratings

 Skepticism about the Equinox's EPA fuel economy ratings has been raised after a number of road tests at the model's launch achieved 20 to 30% lower fuel economy than the official EPA ratings.
 After achieving 18.8 mpgus in a road test, Edmunds InsideLine stated, "...our testing didn't come close to achieving [the EPA's numbers], even though we're usually within 1 mpg of the EPA combined number."
 Car and Driver recorded another 18 mpgus figure and noted its "...fuel economy that won’t live up to the 22 mpgus/32 mpgus EPA ratings in real-world use...".
 Green Car Reports recorded as much as 25.8 mpgus on a road trip, driving almost exclusively highway miles in "Eco" mode; this is about 20% below the published highway EPA rating.
 AutoWeek only averaged 23 mpgus.
 The Truth About Cars published an editorial suggesting that GM "inflated" the Equinox's fuel economy ratings for public relations purposes and that the trip computer inaccurately reports fuel economy reported to the driver.

 Motorweek, however, managed to achieve 29.3 mpgus with their test car during mixed driving.
 LeftlaneNews.com was also able to average 28 mpgus average in mixed city and highway driving.

+Safety

+The 2010 Equinox was awarded "Top Safety Pick" by IIHS.

 Third generation (2018)

 Chevrolet unveiled the third-generation Equinox on September 22, 2016.
-Gasoline-powered variants of the 2018 Chevrolet Equinox went on sale in early 2017, while diesel-powered variants arrived in autumn 2017.
+Gasoline-powered variants of the 2018 Chevrolet Equinox went on sale in early 2017, while diesel-powered variants arrived in fall 2017.
 This generation was developed as a smaller vehicle to align itself with other vehicles in the compact crossover SUV segment, with its former role occupied by the new Chevrolet Blazer.

-The third-generation Equinox also introduced a new AWD system from GKN Driveline, which allows the driver to disengage the driveshaft to reduce friction and rotational inertia during the times when AWD is not needed.
+The third-generation Equinox also introduced a new AWD system from GKN Driveline, allowing the driver to disengage the driveshaft to reduce friction and rotational inertia when AWD is not needed by the push of a button, replacing the fully-automatic system of previous generations.
+Other new features that were standard on all models included a start-stop system, passive entry, active grille shutters, electronic parking brake, second-row HVAC, and umbrella storage in the front door panels.
+The infotainment system features a seven-inch (on L/LS/LT/RS) or eight-inch diagonal (on LT/RS/Premier) touch-screen, both coming standard with Android Auto and Apple CarPlay capability.

-New safety features introduced in the third-generation Equinox include a surround-view camera, forward collision warning, low-speed automatic braking, a Safety Alert Seat, as well as a Rear Seat Alert system, a feature first introduced on the 2017 GMC Acadia.
+New safety features introduced on the third-generation Equinox include a surround-view camera, forward collision warning, low-speed automatic braking, and a Safety Alert Seat, as well as a standard Rear Seat Alert system, a feature first introduced on the 2017 GMC Acadia.
+While the Equinox no longer features a sliding rear seat, the rear seats can be folded by disengaging the latches on the top of the rear seats, or additionally on LT and higher trims, by using the levers on the right side of the cargo area.
+All models now featured tempered front door glass and rear solid disc brakes.